 Dr Ellie Suh, Postdoctoral Researcher at Rees Centre (Department of Education, University of Oxford), talks about the Cost Calculator for Children’s Services venture – one of our SUCCESS programme projects – and the team’s motivations for focusing on the social enterprise model.

-Blog, Research Commercialisation, SUCCESS, The Individual and The University of Oxford
+ARC, Blog, Research Commercialisation, The Individual and The University of Oxford

 The Cost Calculator for Children’s Services (CCfCS, or Cost Calculator) is a research-based purpose-built tool that helps local authorities to assess and analyse the costs of providing social care to children in care.
 The current Cost Calculator team includes Dr Lisa Holmes (the director of Rees Centre), Helen Trivedi and myself.
 I am currently taking part in the SUCCESS programme which, funded by Aspect, provides training, support and funding to help social scientists transform innovative and marketable ideas into a business or social enterprise.
 In this blog, I explain the motivation for taking the Cost Calculator to the social enterprise model.